Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders: Empirical evaluation

 Lesion studies in the Appendix investigate the effects of each target statistic in isolation (Table~\ref{table:lesion}).
 No single statistic has the power of all three combined.
 We also observe that different target statistics have different importance for different datasets; see Table~\ref{table:variances}.

 \textbf{GraphVAE\ourModelAcronym~vs. Benchmark GGMs.} For benchmarking we include GGMs that are known to generate realistic graphs.
 Tables \ref{table:NN-BasedMertics-SOTA} shows the GNN-based quality scores.
-Other than the most recent BiGG method, GraphVAE\ourModelAcronym~achieves a much better score, except for GraphRNN on the Molecule dataset.
-This dataset is unusual in that it comprises only small graphs (average 23 edges).
-MMD RBF scores and 3 out of 5 F1 PR scores are also better in GraphVAE\ourModelAcronym~compared to BiGG.
+Other than the most recent BiGG method, GraphVAE\ourModelAcronym~achieves a much better score.
+MMD RBF scores, and 3 out of 5 F1 PR scores are also better in GraphVAE\ourModelAcronym~compared to BiGG.
 Triangle Grid shows the biggest improvement, which illustrates the usefulness of matching triangle counts for this dataset.

 Appendix Table~\ref{table:statMertics-SOTA} shows the benchmark results of statistics-based evaluation; we summarize them here.
 On synthetic graphs, the GraphVAE\ourModelAcronym~ scores are superior to or competitive with the BiGG and GRAN scores.
 On the real-world graphs, the GraphVAE\ourModelAcronym~ scores are competitive with the BiGG and GRAN scores, and superior to the other benchmarks.
 Given the already strong performance of the auto-regressive models, we conclude that GraphVAE\ourModelAcronym~generates high-quality graphs.